Introduction

 options={{

-// All env variable must be defined at runtime
+// All environment variables must be defined at runtime

 projectId: process.env.NEXT_PUBLIC_PROJECT_ID!,